 An Americanized Asian dish that tastes even better when made at home.
 This Mongolian chicken recipe is easy and quick.
 It features crispy chicken pieces drenched in a delicious sweet and savory sauce.

 If you enjoy Chinese takeout regularly, you’ll be familiar with Mongolian chicken.
-It’s easily one of the most popular dishes to order and for good reason- it’s incredibly delicious!
+Along with General Tso’s and sesame chicken, It’s easily one of the most popular dishes to order and for good reason- it’s incredibly delicious!

 What Is Mongolian Chicken?